 Smooth, easy, playful, could singing feel more natural.
 I don't think do.
 Dancing voice.
 Simply BEAUTIFUL

 My favorite in my mind the greastest singer the greatest singing voices his songs are very good there other great singer none to me are greater than sam cooke

 2 Marvin Gaye

 Marvin Gaye was an American singer, songwriter, and musician, and is regarded as one of the greatest singers of all time.

 6 Michael Jackson

-Michael Joseph Jackson was born on August 29, 1958 in Gary, Indiana and passed away on June 25, 2009.
-Michael Jackson was a singer, songwriter, producer, choreographer, entertainer and humanitarian.
-He donated (at least) a remarkable 300,000,000 dollars to charity.
+Michael Joseph Jackson was an American singer, dancer, and songwriter born on August 29, 1958 in Gary, Indiana and passed away on June 25, 2009.
+He donated (at least) a remarkable 500,000,000 dollars to charity.
 Michael is also known as The King of Pop (a title given to him by Elizabeth Taylor) or under ...read more.

 Some stupid person says Mike wasnt soul..it seems you think that pop is a genre.Mike's records were not you're convectional music(beat it)rock,was sung with SOUL,funk(thriller),was sung with soul,rnb(Billie Jean),was sang with soul.and don't get me started on those j5 hits..I want you back,the love you save,I'll be there etc..watch how you speak of the god